 Depending on what you're looking for, however, there are certain times of year you might like to avoid when planning your trip.

 Summer in Sydney is hot, with temperatures usually sitting in the high 20s Celsius but often soaring much higher for days at a time.
-Summer is also the rainy season in the east of Australia, and sometimes sees box jellyfish congregating off the coast in huge numbers, so if you're planning on spending lots of time outdoors you might prefer to choose another season.
+Summer is also the rainy season in the east of Australia, and it sometimes sees box jellyfish congregating off the coast in huge numbers, so if you're planning on spending lots of time outdoors, you might prefer another season.

-By comparison, you'll find that the Inland Route is drier - but also hotter - with average daytime temperatures exceeding 30 degrees during the summer months.
+By comparison, you'll find that the Inland Route is drier - but also hotter - with average daytime temperatures exceeding 30 degrees during summer.